Hatoris/taskwarrior_jrnl_hook/README.md

 # taskwarrior_jrnl_hook

 Taskwarrior allow annotation of tasks, but I find it less practical than using jrnl to do so.
-This hook bring together both of this great tools.
+This hook bring together both of these great tools.

 * [Taskwarrior](https://taskwarrior.org)
 * [jrnl](http://jrnl.sh)